Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-2.md

 ## Summary

-In this post, I covered showed how to get data into and out of thread jobs using `-InputObject`, `-ArgumentList`, and `$using:`.
-In the next post I'll cover exception handling in thread jobs.
+In this post, I showed how to get data into and out of thread jobs using `-InputObject`, `-ArgumentList`, and `$using:`.
+In the next post I'll cover error handling in thread jobs.

 ## Links